 The government agency that computes GDP and related economic statistics, the Bureau of Economic Analysis, uses a bottom-up method to account for seasonal adjustments to arrive at its overall numbers.
 They do this for a number of reasons that are appropriate for their purposes.
 But for monetary policy, it's preferable to have the most accurate reflection of the broader economy.
-Research at the San Francisco Fed and elsewhere has highlighted that even after the BEA's seasonal adjustment, first-quarter GDP growth tends to come in well below that in other quarters.
-To get a measure that avoids seasonal patterns, SF Fed economists ran a second round of seasonal adjustment, not just on GDP, but on gross domestic income (GDI) and something called GDP Plus, a new measure of economy-wide activity that combines GDP and GDI and strips out the extraneous noise.
-2
+Research at the San Francisco Fed and elsewhere has highlighted that even after the BEA's seasonal adjustment, first-quarter GDP growth tends to come in well below that in other quarters (Rudebusch, Wilson, and Mahedy 2015; Gilbert et al. 2015; Groen and Russo 2015; Liesman 2015; and Stark 2015).
+To get a measure that avoids seasonal patterns, SF Fed economists ran a second round of seasonal adjustment, not just on GDP, but on gross domestic income (GDI) and something called GDP Plus (Aruoba et al. 2013, FRB Philadelphia 2015), a new measure of economy-wide activity that combines GDP and GDI and strips out the extraneous noise.

-After making this modification for recurring seasonal patterns, the data show GDP actually grew about 11⁄2 percent in the first quarter.
-GDI and GDP Plus grew at about 3 and 23⁄4 percent, respectively.
+After making this modification for recurring seasonal patterns, the data show GDP actually grew about $1\frac{1}{2}$ % in the first quarter.
+GDI and GDP Plus grew at about 3% and $2\frac{3}{4}\%$, respectively.

-Based on these revised numbers, and relative to trend growth of around 2 percent, the first quarter appears to have been more or less on track.
+Based on these revised numbers, and relative to trend growth of around 2%, the first quarter appears to have been more or less on track.
 More recent data on spending have also been encouraging, indicating the economy is still on a solid trajectory with a good deal of forward momentum.
-Looking forward, I expect growth to average about 23⁄4 percent for the remainder of the year, then slow to a more sustainable pace next year.
+Looking forward, I expect growth to average about 23/4% for the remainder of the year, then slow to a more sustainable pace next year.